google/cronet-transport-for-okhttp/README.md

    .build();
 ```

-If you don't make heavy use of OkHttp's or if you're working with another
+If you don't make heavy use of OkHttp's interceptors or if you're working with
-library which requires `Call.Factory` instances (e.g. Retrofit), you'll
+another library which requires `Call.Factory` instances (e.g. Retrofit), you'll
 be better off using the custom call factory implementation.

 ```java